Ayushmandutta997/Ztockify/README.md

 # Ztockify
 Ztockify is a web application which predicts stock price predictor.
 It is trained using Long Short Term Memory(LSTMs) On past 200 days stock to predict next 50 days stock prices.
-The frontend is designed using Streamlit.
 This can help individuals and institutions speculate on the stock price trend and help them decide whether to buy or short the stock price to maximize their profit.

 # Algorithm Selection